smeekes/bootUR/README.md

 devtools::install_github("smeekes/bootUR")
 ```

-If you want this document to appear as vignette in your package, use
+If you want the vignette to appear in your package, use

 ``` r
 # install.packages("devtools")